 Note, that changed values are also displayed with a different color.

-If, for some reason, you want to disable showing values inline with code, in the Debug tool window, click the Settings icon and turn off Show Values Inline.
+If, for some reason, you want to disable showing values inline with code, in the Debug tool window, click and turn off Show Values Inline.

 Editing variables values